BallotReady/api-documentation/README.md

       Note: Users can search with EITHER address or lat/lon

       address - primary search criteria
-      lat/lon (optional) - instead of using address, pass lat/lon and bypass geocoding
+      county - the county the position is held in election_id - if you include candidates, you can filter by a specific election_id (see below) exclude_statewide - option to exclude statewide positions include_candidates - choose to include candidates in API response or not include_endorsements
+      include_office_holders
+      include_volunteer_urls

-      include_candidates - choose to include candidates in API response or not election_id - if you include candidates, you can filter by a specific election_id (see below) level - (federal/state/local/county) - return only positions at a single level search_radius - return positions within X miles of address (up to 30)
+      level - (federal/state/local/county) - return only positions at a single level lat/lon (optional) - instead of using address, pass lat/lon and bypass geocoding search_radius - return positions within X miles of address (up to 30) state - the state the position is held in tenant
+      year

 **Request Syntax:**